taiwangoldcard/website/content/faq/application.md

 ## What fees are involved in a Gold Card application?
 There is only one fee, which is paid through the Gold Card application portal.
 There are no separate visa or work permit fees.

+The fees varies if you apply from Taiwan or oversea, and the duration of the visa.
+You can check [Article 7 of this page](https://www.immigration.gov.tw/5475/5478/141465/141808/168969/).

 ## I'm worried that my application will be rejected because I didn't attach enough documents.
 Don't stress.
 The authorities will ask for more documents if the ones you provided were not